top of page

 Don’t rush the thickening process.
 Stirring on low heat helps develop that deep, caramelised flavour without burning.

-Store it right.
+Storage.
 Keep in an airtight jar in the fridge for up to two weeks or freeze for longer storage.

-Makes: About 2 cups of apple butter
+Makes: Approx. 2 cups of apple butter

 Prep Time: 10 minutes